aischlena/mlinvitrotox-tutorial/README.md

 All the commands can also be run with `mlinvitrotox` instead of `itox`.

-MLinvitroTox will work with SIRIUS output up to [v5.8.6](https://github.com/bright-giant/sirius/releases/tag/v5.8.6), but not the latest release v6.0.4 (work in progress).
+MLinvitroTox will work with SIRIUS output up to [v5.8.6](https://github.com/bright-giant/sirius/releases/tag/v5.8.6), but not later releases (work in progress).

 ## References
-- Arturi et al. (2024) "MLinvitroTox reloaded for high-throughput hazard-based prioritization of HRMS data."
-(In preparation).
+- Arturi, K., Harris, E.J., Gasser, L. et al. MLinvitroTox reloaded for high-throughput hazard-based prioritization of high-resolution mass spectrometry data.
+J Cheminform 17, 14 (2025). https://doi.org/10.1186/s13321-025-00950-4.

 - Arturi, Katarzyna, and Juliane Hollender.
 "Machine learning-based hazard-driven prioritization of features in nontarget screening of environmental high-resolution mass spectrometry data."
 Environmental Science & Technology 57, no. 46 (2023): 18067-18079.